Centre could have used any nat'l symbol other than lotus for G20 logo: Mamata | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee on Monday stated that the controversy over the use of lotus in the G20 logo is ''not a non-issue'' but she would refrain from raising it as the matter, if discussed outside, may not augur well for the country.
+Chief Minister Mamata Banerjee Monday said that the controversy over the use of lotus in the G20 logo is ''not a non-issue'' but she will not raise it as the matter, if discussed outside, may not augur well for the country.

-The CM also contended that the central government could have chosen any national symbol other than the lotus for the summit's logo, as the flower also represents a political party.
+She also contended that the Centre could have chosen any national symbol other than the lotus for the summit's logo, as the flower also represents a political party.

-The Congress has alleged that the Centre used lotus in the G20 logo in a bid to promote the Bharatiya Janata Party.
-Union Defence Minister Rajnath Singh responded to the allegation, saying that the flower was part of the country's cultural identity.
+The Congress has alleged that the central government used the flower in the G20 logo to promote the BJP.
+Union Defence Minister Rajnath Singh responded by saying that the flower is part of the country's cultural identity.

-Banerjee, before leaving for New Delhi, told reporters at the city airport, ''I have also seen it (the Lotus logo).
-As it's a matter related to our country, we are not saying anything.
+Banerjee, before leaving for New Delhi, told reporters at the city airport, ''I have also seen it (the lotus logo).
+As it is a matter related to our country, we (TMC) are not saying anything.
 It does not augur well for the country if the issue gets discussed outside.''
-At the national capital, the CM will be attending the meeting called by PM Narendra Modi to discuss the preparatory process for the G20 summit in 2023.
+She left for the national capital to attend the meeting convened by Prime Minister Narendra Modi to discuss the preparatory process for the G20 summit in 2023.

 ''It cannot be denied that the national flower is also the logo of a political party.
-There are so many other national symbols which could have been used in the logo.
-Even if I don't raise this matter (in Delhi), others may,'' she said.
+There are so many other national symbols which could have been used instead.
+Even if I don't raise this matter (in Delhi), others may,'' Banerjee, who is also the TMC supremo, said.

 ''I have seen it but did not say much.
-It's not a non-issue.
-It's an important issue and they (Centre) must think over the matter,'' the TMC supremo added.
+It is not a non-issue.
+It is an important issue and they (Centre) must think over the matter,'' she added.

-A press release from the prime minister's office had stated that the logo, which was unveiled last month, draws inspiration from the vibrant colours of national flag – saffron, white and green, and blue.
+A PMO release said that the logo, which was unveiled last month, draws inspiration from the vibrant colours of the national flag.

-''It juxtaposes planet Earth with the lotus, India's national flower that reflects growth amid challenges,'' the statement noted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)